kildevaeld/ofir-assigment/README.md

 ```

 Next you'l need to initialize the database
-and import some data into it
+and import some data into it.

-You can use the [just](https://github.com/casey/just) tool and it's an oneliner!
+You can use the [just](https://github.com/casey/just) tool and it's an oneliner!.

-_If you use just, the superuser user name will be `admin` and the password will be `password`
+_If you use just, the superuser user name will be `admin` and the password will be `password`._

 ```bash
 # This will run migrations, import  data